hardware/Package-Definition-Patcher/README.txt

 # HITMAN 2 - PACKAGE DEFINITION PATCHER

-v1.0 (2019/08/17)
+v1.0.1 (2019/08/18)

-This script allows to use extra mods patches in HITMAN 2 by raising the patchlevel value of chunk0.
+This tool allows to use extra mods patches in HITMAN 2 by raising the patchlevel value of chunk0.

 The packagedefinition.txt's patchlevel directive tells the game how many chunk0 patches should be recognised when playing.
 This is usually set to 3 by default, but in order to play with mods, this number must be higher to allow the game to recognise extra mod patches provided by the community.

-This script backup the original packagedefinition.txt file and sets a patchlevel value of 10000.
+This tool makes a copy of the original packagedefinition.txt file and sets a patchlevel value of 10000.

-IMPORTANT : Note that this has to be done after every game update, as updates replace the packagedefinition.txt with a new one.
+Package Definition Patcher was intended to work through the game updates without having to re-download it each time, unless if a future game update introduces a breaking change.

 ## REQUIREMENTS